INTRODUCTION TO PHILOSOPHY OF SCIENCE

-Both romantics and positivists define “theory” semantically, while contemporary pragmatists define “theory” pragmatically, i.e., by its function in basic research.
+Both romantics and positivists define “theory” semantically, while contemporary pragmatists define “theory” pragmatically, i.e., by its function in basic-research science.

 Contemporary pragmatists define both theory and observation language pragmatically instead of semantically.
-The pragmatics of both types of language in basic science is empirical testing.
+The pragmatics of both uses of language in basic science is empirical testing

 Theories are universally quantified statements that are proposed for testing.

-Test-designs are universally quantified statements that are presumed for testing, to identify the subject of the test and to describe procedures for execution of the test.
-They include universal statements that are semantical rules for the test-outcome statements that are asserted when the test outcome is produced and known.
+Test-designs are universally quantified statements that are presumed for testing, to characterize the subject of the test and to describe procedures for execution of the test.
+They also include universal statements that are semantical rules for the test-outcome statements, which are asserted with particular quantification, when the test outcome is produced and known

 Observation language is particularly quantified test-design and test-outcome statements with their semantics defined in the universally quantified test-design language.

 The semantics of newly constructed theories reveal new perspectives and ontologies

 Scientific laws are former theories that have been tested with nonfalsifying test outcomes